 Parallel SLAM for Mobile Robots in the Cloud

 Simultaneous localization and mapping (SLAM) is a very important capability for mobile robots and has been studied extensively in the literature.
 Computing the position of a robot in an unknown environment amidst measurement errors and simultaneously computing a map of the environment can be a computationally challenging task.
-SLAM algorithms can use various inputs like distance reading to objects coming from a laser scan, images of the environment etc to do the mapping.
-We have chosen an algorithm called Gmapping [1, 2]; which uses distance measurements and implemented a parallel version of this popular algorithm.
-GMapping is a particle filtering based SLAM algorithm.
+SLAM algorithms can use various inputs like distance readings to objects coming from a laser scan, images of the environment, etc. to do the mapping.
+We have chosen an algorithm called Gmapping [1, 2], which uses distance measurements, and implemented a parallel version of this popular algorithm.
+GMapping is a particle filtering-based SLAM algorithm.
 The algorithm maintains a number of particles each containing a probable map of the environment.
 The robot uses a laser sensor to find the distances to the objects in its path.
-As the robot moves through the environment it gets new distance reading as well as new position measurements.
-According to these new readings the algorithm calculates a weight for each particle depending on how probable that particle is given the readings.
-Then the algorithm draws particles with replacement from this set according to their weights and this step is called resampling.
+As the robot moves through the environment it gets new distance readings as well as new position measurements.
+According to these new readings, the algorithm calculates a weight for each particle depending on how probable that particle is given the readings.
+Then the algorithm draws particles with replacement from this set according to their weights, and this step is called resampling.
 Resampled particles are used with the next reading.
-At each reading the algorithm takes the map associated with the particle of highest weight as the correct map.
-There are serial versions of the algorithm implemented in C++ language.
-These implementations are not suitable to run in our cloud based distributed streaming computing engine and we had to develop Java version of the algorithm.
-The computation time of the algorithm depends on the number of particles used, size of the environment and the number of points in the distance reading.
+At each reading the algorithm takes the map associated with the particle of highest weight as the correct one.
+There are serial versions of the algorithm implemented in C++, but these implementations are not suitable to run in our cloud-based distributed streaming computing engine and we had to develop a Java version of the algorithm.
+The computation time of the algorithm depends on the number of particles used, the size of the environment, and the number of points in the distance readings.

-Overall design of the Application: The SLAM algorithm is independent from any robot.
-We are using TurtleBot by Willow Garage as our robot which is a differential drive robot equipped with a Microsoft Kinect sensor as a demonstration.
-TurtleBot has a ROS driver and a supporting software stack; which can be used to retrieve information like odometry, laser scans etc from the robot as well as controlling it.
-An application connects to the ROS is deployed on a gateway running in a workstation.
-This applications converts the ROS messages to a format that suits the cloud application and send transformed data to the application running in the FutureGrid openstack based VMs using the message brokering layer.
-The application uses the laser scans coming from the IR sensor of the Kinect and Odometry readings of the Turtlebot.
-The application running in the cloud generates a map according to the current information it receives and send this map back to the workstation running the Gateway.
-The gateway can save this map, publish it back to ROS for viewing etc.
+Overall design of the Application: The SLAM algorithm is not dependent on the choice of robot.
+As a demonstration, we are using TurtleBot by Willow Garage as our robot which is a differential drive robot equipped with a Microsoft Kinect sensor.
+TurtleBot has an ROS driver and a supporting software stack which can be used to retrieve information like odometry, laser scans, etc. from the robot, in addition to controlling it.
+An application connecting to the ROS is deployed on a gateway running on a workstation.
+This applications converts the ROS messages to a format that suits the cloud application, and sends transformed data to the application running on the FutureGrid openstack-based VMs using the message brokering layer.
+The application uses the laser scans coming from the IR sensor of the Kinect and odometry readings of the Turtlebot.
+The application running in the cloud generates a map according to the current information it receives and send this map back to the workstation running the gateway.
+The gateway can save this map, publish it back to ROS for viewing, etc.

-Main benefit: Algorithm can run with many particles with less latency improving the accuracy of the algorithm both because of the number of particles and the increased number of readings it can process.
+Main benefit: The algorithm can run with many particles with less latency, improving the accuracy of the algorithm both because of the greater number of particles and the increased number of readings it can process.